SchroedingersLion/SamplingSuite2D/Readme.md

         };
 ```
 The `observables` vector can be filled with functions of the current simulation state given by the `params` object.
-If we want to add a new observable, for example the distance of the position to the origin, $\sqrt{x^2+y^2}$, we just need to add an additional line specifying that new observable:
+To add a new observable, for example the distance of the position to the origin, $\sqrt{x^2+y^2}$, an additional line specifying that new observable needs to be added:
 ```c++
             observables[0] = params.position.x;	 // x-coordinate
             observables[1] = params.position.y;  // y-coordinate